asb2m10/glasgow/README.md

 extnote(clip) - returns the notes (note format) from the current or specified clip.

+set_looppoint(start, end) - sets the loop point of the current selected clip in Live.

 interface protocol (raw clip format)
 ------------------------------------
-The interface that is used to get or set a Abelton Live clip is a simple array that contains the note event.
-If you don't like the glasgow API, you can make on your own but still use this format to send/receive notes from Live :
+The interface that is used to get or set a Abelton Live clip is a simple array that contains the notes event.
+This is the format that the M4L is expecting to use to get or set a Live clip.

      [ [ event_timestamp, note_midivalue, notevelo_midivalue, note_duration], ...
        [ event_timestamp, note_midivalue, notevelo_midivalue, note_duration],